 Special clothing really isn’t required for a Vancouver to Banff road trip – what you brought with you from home should work just fine.
 However, Canadian weather, especially in the mountains, can get unpredictable so you’ll want to make sure you have clothing suitable for cooler conditions as well as rainy weather.

-Cowichan sweaters are a great choice and would make a unique souvenir from your Vancouver to Banff drive.
+When you drive to Banff from Vancouver, Cowichan sweaters are a great choice and would make a unique souvenir from your Vancouver to Banff drive.
 These sweaters were traditionally knit by the Cowichan people indigenous to British Columbia.
 Distinctively patterned, these sweaters are ideal for British Columbia conditions.
 Cowichan sweaters make a great souvenir of Canada.

 Make sure you pack a reasonable rain jacket, just in case you get caught in some wet weather.
-You won’t want to miss out on some beautiful sight due to lack of appropriate outerwear.
+You won’t want to miss out on some beautiful sights due to a lack of appropriate outerwear.
 Remember, there’s no such thing as bad weather, only bad clothes 😉 If you’re a motorcyclist contemplating this road trip, make sure your gear is appropriate for the trip too.

 Useful items for a Vancouver to Banff drive